spyker77/fastapi-tdd-docker/README.md

 }
 ```

-5. This triggers the ML model to download, which may take a few minutes for the first run (in the current implementation).
+5. This triggers the ML models to download, which may take a few minutes for the first run (in the current implementation).
 After that, reach the endpoint <http://localhost:8000/docs#/summaries/read_all_summaries_api_v2_summaries__get> and in the response you should see something like:

 ```json
 [